SeburoSUMO/Curry/README.md

 (serves 1)

 Put a bottle of ale in the fridge, preferably an IPA.
 London Pride is perfect.
 Lager is very acceptable (and should already be in the fridge).
-Punk IPA, Fosters and craft ale is not welcome.
+Punk IPA, Fosters and "craft ale" is not welcome.

 In a small saucepan:-